arkime/arkimeweb/_wiki/docker.md

 ### Capture and Viewer

-For capture and viewer you'll need to mount a directory for the pcap data and we recommend mount a etc directory for the configuration and all the extra GEO files.
+For capture and viewer you'll need to mount a directory for the pcap data and we recommend mounting a etc directory for the configuration and all the extra GEO files.
+Make sure the directories are writable by the container.

 ```
 version: '3'